• Skip to main content

 Craving more?Subscribe to my newsletter for the latest recipes and tutorials!

 Looking for a healthier Halloween treat?
-Learn how to make gummy eyeballs, paleo style, using real food ingredients.
+Learn how to make gummy eyeballs, using not-so-spooky, real-food ingredients.
+They're fun to make and delicious!

 Print Pin Rate